Skip to main content

 reploy test

-If the app exposes configuration commands, run those through reploy app.
+If the app exposes configuration commands, run them through the deployment control command in the staging directory.
 The exact commands are app-specific.
+Use reploy app to show the complete app-command list.

 reploy app

 Installing over an existing deployment updates it from the current staging state.
-App-owned artifacts declared by the blueprint are preserved by default.
-Use named replacement only when you intentionally want a fresh copy of an artifact:
+Managed paths declared by the blueprint are preserved by default when their update policy is preserve.
+Replace a path only when you intentionally want a fresh copy:

 For side-by-side installs, use a different target directory, service name, and port.

-After install, operate the service through the generated app control script inside the target directory, such as /opt/example/examplectl:
+After install, operate the service through the generated deployment control script inside the target directory, such as /opt/example/appctl:

 6. Uninstall